 Skype is one of the “OG” video conferencing software products on the market.
 While they don’t really have options dedicated to Webinars, their Microsoft 365 Business Standard plan includes meetings for up to 250 people and live online events for up to 10,000 people.

 In doing research, it wasn’t really clear if you could set a price for admission with their product.
 However, even if they don’t have a feature that supports it, you could put together a “hacky” solution.

 How to do paid classes with Skype.

-Your best bet here is to go ahead and schedule the meeting/class in Skype.
-Then set up a landing page through a service like Mailchimp with a for or section where people can purchase access to you class.
+Your best bet here is to go ahead and schedule the meeting/class via Skype.
+Then set up a landing page through a service like Mailchimp with a for or section where people can purchase access to your class.

 Then you set up an email automation series that sends whoever bought access the link to the meeting/class.

 However, there are some security issues with this.
 Once the link is sent out, theoretically, someone could just send that link out to everyone who wants to join the class for free.
 Or they could be profiting off of your class if they decide to sell the link once they have gotten it – not the best.

 While it’s rare this will happen, it’s still a valid concern.